algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/Functional specification/FunctionalSpecificaction.md

 - the player will be able to go from a level to another by finishing the game.

 ### 6.2 - Testing requirements:
-Test cases: unit tests, integration tests and system tests.
+**Test cases:** unit tests, integration tests and User Interface.

-Success criteria: clearly state the criteria that will indicate whether or not a test is successful or not.
+**Success criteria:** These criterias will be based on the goals and non-goals, once they'll meet all the requirements statuated there, it will be approved by the team and the QA.

-Backups and recovery test: must ensure that backups and recovery tests are working correctly to prevent data loss.
+**Backups and recovery test:** We will ensure to make save backups in order to prevent any crash and/or loss of data.

 ## 7 - Constraints
 ### 7.1 - Technical Constraints
 Assembler comptability: code must be compatible with the [x86](#10---glossary) architecture and the [NASM](#10---glossary) assembler